Felice Bonetto: Death

 The Carrera Panamericana, a notoriously dangerous and difficult public road rally in Mexico that took place over 6 days from one end of the North American country to the other, covering a distance of 2,000 miles (3,200 km).
 It was the last round of the 1953 World Sportscar Championship, and the race started on 19 November 1953, from Tuxtla Gutiérrez; Bonetto won the first stage, in front of his teammates Taruffi, Fangio and Castellotti.
 Taruffi would win the next two stages, although Bonetto remained in control.
 The third day of competition, Bonetto and Taruffi were close and continued to duel with each other; the second stage of the day, however, Taruffi went off the road in the foggy area before the small town of Silao, about 25 miles from León, damaging the steering of his Lancia.
 In the same locality, Bonetto crashed his Lancia against the balcony of a house, ending up against a pole.
 Bonetto hit his head on the balcony at speed and was killed instantly.
 Prior to the event, Bonetto with Taruffi and other Italian drivers reportedly marked dangerous corners along the route with blue signs.
 His accident happened at one of those locations – despite this care in marking the corners, Felice would take a 60 mph corner at 125 mph.

 After Bonetto's death, team owner Gianni Lancia wanted to withdraw his cars from the race, but the surviving drivers decided to keep on racing in honour of their teammate.
 Fangio, Taruffi and Castellotti led to the finish giving Lancia first three places, but it was a success that was not rejoiced, as besides Bonetto the race also claimed the lives of fellow Italian drivers, Antonio Stagnoli and Giuseppe Scotuzzi, as well as six spectators.
 Bonetto is buried in the Cimitero Italiano section of the Panteón Civil de Dolores, México City.

 Bonetto family in the automotive world

 The contribution of the Bonetto family to the automotive world did not end with the death of Bonetto.
-The nephew, Rodolfo Bonetto, was a leading figure in the field of Italian architecture and industrial design.
+His nephew, Rodolfo Bonetto, was a leading figure in the field of Italian architecture and industrial design.
 Rodolfo's son, Marco, continued in this field as chairman of Bonetto Design.
-As for Felice's own son, Roberto Bonetto has dedicated his career to journalism, to become deputy editor of Quattroruote.
+Felice's own son, Roberto Bonetto, dedicated his career to journalism, to become deputy editor of Quattroruote.